Agricultural Hall

 Cheesemaking

-Hard and cream cheeses are more complex and require special cultures, tools and aging regimens.
-Our first hard cheese cheesemaking class was held on 3/19/17, and it was fantastic!
-For over two hours Harold Lieberman made a Manchego, and for two hours we watched (and sometimes helped) the magic unfold as milk made it's leap toward immortality!
+Hard and cream/soft cheeses are more complex and require special cultures, tools and aging regimens.
+Our first hard cheese cheesemaking class was held in 2017, and there have been several since.
+Harold Lieberman leads the classes making Manchego, cheddar, Gouda, and other cheeses.

 If there is a cheese you would like to learn how to make, or if you simply want to learn how to make any cheese, send me an email at Bill(at)AgHall.com.